Softvelum/whep-load-tester/README.md

 This tool is used for testing our upcoming WHEP ABR playback support in [Nimble Streamer](https://softvelum.com/nimble/webrtc/), more updates are coming soon.

 ## Build
-WHEP Load Tester is a Go script and in order to build it, you need to get into load tester folder run Go builder:
+WHEP Load Tester is a Go program and in order to build it, you need to get into load tester folder and run go build:
 ```
 cd whep-load-tester
 go build